14-Day Food Itinerary for New Zealand

 Travel time: 2h20mins

-Today’s pitstops include Milton and Lawrence on the way to Alexandra, the latter being a popular stop of the Clutha Gold Trail for cafes like Gabriel’s Cafe & Bar.
+Today’s pitstops include Milton and Lawrence on the way to Alexandra, the latter being a popular stop of the Clutha Gold Trail for cafes and a must-visit chocolate shop, The Lawrence Mint.
 The Gabriels Gully Walk among a historic gold mining site is pretty cool too.

 Food Experiences in Alexandra and Clyde